 - The other one-half of the common property and the other one-half of the quasi-community property shall be managed or divided or otherwise disposed of as if the other spouse had survived and as if that one-half of the property belonged to that spouse.

-The transfer of community and quasi-community assets to a revocable trust is assumed to be an arrangement, pursuant to Sections 100 and 101, that those assets maintain their overall character for the purposes of any division established by the trust.
-This section shall refer to all transactions made before, on or after 1 January 2000.
+The transfer of community and quasi-community assets to a revocable trust assumes those assets maintain their overall character for any division established by the trust, according to Sections 100 and 101.
+This section applies to all transactions made before, on, or after January 1, 2000.

 [1] California Probate Code Section 100